Olive Oil Banana Bread

 Soft and fluffy olive oil banana bread!
 This no fuss loaf is easy to make, irresistibly moist and packed with wholesome ingredients like whole wheat flour and FOUR bananas.
 And it’s dairy free.

 Let’s bake!
 With bananas, B-A-N-A-N-A-S!

-And whip up this fluffy, moist and irresistibly delicious olive oil banana bread!
+And whip up this fluffy, moist and irresistibly delicious healthy banana bread.

 It’s easy, it’s made with a whole bunch of pantry staples, it’s lightly yet perfectly sweet, and I mean, at the end we get to sit down and relax to the max with a big ol’ slice.